mueller-franzes/ReliableRadiomics/README.md

 # Reliable Radiomics

-This is the code for the paper "Reliable Radiomics – Radiomic Reliability Analysis can Enhance Radiomic Machine Learning Algorithms"
+This is the code for the paper "Reliability as a Precondition for Trust –Segmentation Reliability Analysis of Radiomic Features Improves Survival Prediction"

 If you use the results or code, please cite the following paper:
 ```